 Liz Koslov is an Assistant Professor in the Department of Urban Planning and Institute of the Environment and Sustainability at UCLA, where she studies the social dimensions of climate change, questions of environmental and climate justice, and how cities are adapting to effects such as extreme weather and sea-level rise.

-Liz Koslov is Assistant Professor of Urban Planning and Environment and Sustainability at UCLA, where she explores the social dimensions of climate change, questions of environmental and climate justice, and how cities are adapting to effects such as extreme weather and sea level rise.
+Recent publications include pieces on sociology and the climate crisis, flood maps, and the possibilities for collective climate adaptation amidst denial and public silence.
 Her current book project, Retreat: Moving to Higher Ground in a Climate-Changed City, offers an ethnographic account of “managed retreat” from the coast in New York City after Hurricane Sandy.
-Related work has been published in Public Culture, Annals of the American Association of Geographers, and Public Books, and cited in outlets that include Scientific American, The New Yorker, and WWNO New Orleans Public Radio.
+Koslov’s research on this topic has been cited in outlets such as Scientific American, The New Yorker, and WWNO New Orleans Public Radio.

-Prior to joining UCLA, Liz was a Mellon Postdoctoral Fellow in the Humanities at MIT.
+Prior to joining UCLA, Koslov was a Mellon Postdoctoral Fellow in the Humanities at MIT.
 She holds a PhD in Media, Culture, and Communication from New York University, an MSc in Culture and Society from the London School of Economics, and a BA in Communication and Spanish and Latin American Literature from George Washington University.